How to Introduce a Quote in an Essay

 Introducing Paraphrases and Summaries

-When you restate the information from a source in your own words instead of citing a quote from an article, you don’t need to put quotation marks.
-But don’t forget to specify all the necessary details after the passage and to provide the analysis of the paraphrase or summary.
+When you express information from a source in your own words instead of using a direct quote, there’s no need for quotation marks.
+However, it’s important to include all the essential details afterward and to offer your own insights or analysis of the paraphrase or summary.

 Original: